kstenerud/concise-encoding/cbe-specification.md

 ### Binary Data

 An array of octets.
 This data type should only be used as a last resort if the other data types cannot represent the data you need.
-To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian order whenever possible.
+To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian byte order whenever possible.

     [91] [Length] [Octet 0] ...
 [Octet (Length-1)]